iOS 9.3.5 update problems continue to plague those stock on Apple’s final version of iOS 9.

 Where to Find Feedback About iOS 9.3.5

-It’s important for everyone, those who have already upgraded to iOS 9.3.5 to keep an eye on feedback about the update’s performance.
+It’s important for everyone using an iOS 9-powered device, particularly those who have already upgraded to iOS 9.3.5, to keep an eye on feedback about the update’s performance.

 If those aren’t enough, we recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about the iOS 9.3.5 update.